 In November 2021, the Compensation Committee considered the advantages and disadvantages of potential performance metrics (including, among others, revenue, strategic objectives, operating income/margin, cash flow and industry specific goals) evaluated against the current performance objectives of the PIP, including market data for large public companies' practices.
 Following such review, in March 2022, with respect to the 2022 PIP, the Compensation Committee approved (i) the continued use of annual earnings per share as the Company financial metric, (ii) the continued use of operating income, business unit expense, industry specific goals and similar factors for the Business Financial Goals/Individual Performance Goals and (iii) adding strategic objectives related to the Company's 2022-2024 strategic plan for the Strategic Scorecard Goals (to account for 20% of the 2022 PIP for executive officers and other executive management).
-As described under "Compensation Discussion and Analysis-Say-on-Pay Votes and Stockholder Feedback" beginning on page 20, leading up to the 2022 Annual Meeting and in response to the meeting's vote results, we increased our stockholder outreach efforts.
+As described under "Compensation Discussion and Analysis-Say-on-Pay Votes and Stockholder outreach efforts.
 During those discussions, several stockholders suggested using alternative metrics in the PIP plan.
-With respect to the 2023 PIP, in March 2023, the Compensation Committee approved increasing the Strategic Scorecard Goals weighting from 20% to 30% for all executive officers and other executive management and streamlined and combined Business Financial Goals and Individual Performance Goals into one category.
-The Compensation Committee believes that the Business Financial Goals, Individual Performance Goals and Strategic Scorecard Goals already take into account performance metrics factors (including, without limitation, measures such as operating income, business unit expense, industry specific goals and similar factors) and, therefore, the introduction of another Company performance metric in the PIP (beyond the annual EPS goal) is not necessary as our executive officers are already incentivized with various financial goals appropriate for their respective profit centers and/or business units.
+With respect to the 2023 PIP, in March 2023, the Compensation Committee approved increasing the Strategic Scorecard Goals weighting from 20% to 30% for all executive officers and other executive management and score increasing the Strategic Scorecard Goals and Strategic Scorecard Goals into one category.
+The Compensation Committee believes that the Business Financial Goals, Individual Performance Goals and other executive management and score approved increasing the Strategic Scorecard Goals weighting from 20% to 30% for all executive officers and other executive management and combined Business Financial Goals and Strategic Scorecard Goals and Strategic Scorecard Goals and Strategic Scorecard Goals alternative metrics in the PIP plan.
+With respect to the 2023 PIP, in March 2023, the Compensation Committee approved increasing the Strategic Scorecard Goals and Strategic Scorecard Go